jsonkenyon/Elitesearch/README.md

 4. Extract and copy the templates/elitesearch to /usr/local/searxng/templates/elitesearch

+5. ***Optional*** - Copy and replace the Caddyfile, to include the X-Real-IP header.
+Mandatory for elitesearch.online rebuilds, or elitesearch.online backups

-5. **_Optional_** - Review and copy the searxng/settings.yaml to /usr/local/searxng/searxng/settings.yaml (This is mandatory if you are restoring elitesearch.online, or building another instance.)
+6. **_Optional_** - Review and copy the searxng/settings.yaml to /usr/local/searxng/searxng/settings.yaml (This is mandatory elitesearch.online rebuilds, or elitesearch.online backups.)

    1. **_If you have copied this, you will want to replace the secret_key with something else.
 You can do this by running the following_**